FHA Loan Requirements in Gainesville, FL

-Along with a 580 middle score, we are always looking for three trade lines of credit activity.
+FHA typically requires a 580 credit score.
+However, lower credit scores may be possible with 10% down.
+With only the minimum of 3.5% down, we are also looking for three trade lines of credit activity.
 We love to see these trade lines on the credit report, and twelve months history is the minimum length necessary for us to legitimately use it.
 This history may consist of car payments, credit cards, existing mortgages, and other lines of credit or installment loans.
-Often we can use “alternative trade lines” if you don’t have 3 trade lines on your credit report.
-This can include things like car insurance, electric bills, and cable, however, the lenders’ favorite is rent.
+Often we can use "alternative trade lines" if you don’t have 3 trade lines on your credit report.
+This can include things like car insurance, electric bills, and cable, however, the lenders' favorite is rent.
 Because it is preferable to show cancelled checks for rent, you should always pay your rent with a check instead of cash.

 Bad credit like foreclosures, bankruptcies, and short sales can influence your ability to be approved for an FHA loan regardless of your score.
 You must wait three years after discharge if you have filed bankruptcy, however, with an exception, you can get accepted for an FHA loan in as little as two year.
 In order to get an exception, you have to be able to document a significant hardship.
 The seasoning period for a foreclosure is 3 years without any exceptions.
 For a short sale, you will have to wait 2 years; however, if there is a bankruptcy with a short sale, you are back at 3 year before you can acquire FHA financing.

 Most of our underwriters permit only a small amount of collection activity.
 Medical bills are ignored, and the older the credit card collections the better.
-A maximum of $5000 for total collection is the typical guideline, but this issue is subjective and the strength of the file may cause the underwriter to either increase or decrease this amount.
+A maximum for total collection is subjective, and the strength of the file may cause the amount tolerated by the underwriter.
 The main point is that even if you have some collections, it doesn’t necessarily mean you can’t get approved for an FHA loan.
 You can find out if you are qualified to buy in just minutes…

 You will need to have two years of work history in order to qualify for an FHA loan you.
 Although the same type of work is preferred, two different companies are acceptable.
 An exception to this qualification is if you just graduated from college or trade school, and you are working in a job related to your degree.
 For verification we will need your degree and transcripts.
 You will be required to produce two years of tax returns if you are self employed.
 Before you look at houses, it is important to find out how much home you are eligible to purchase.